fakerybakery/smsbot/README.md

 Does it work?
 If not, make sure to leave an issue, otherwise, please leave a `Star`, `Watch`, and maybe even `Fork`!

 ## Heroku?
 Google Cloud?
 AWS?
 What next?
 I tried uploading to Heroku, but it was larger than 0.5 GB (in fact, 1.3 GB!)
+UPDATE: Heroku is going paid - your best option may be AWS, Google Cloud, or Azure.

 I didn't want to pay for Google Cloud and I've already used up my AWS free trial :(.
 Maybe later I'll figure out how to do this!
 Please, make an issue if you have advice on how to do this!
 ## Credits/Keywords